Sections

 The header and footer styles also have special tabs set that are especially useful in these contexts.
 (See the practice above.)

-Word 2007 and 2010 put the controls for the Headers and Footers under the Insert tab.
+Word 2007 - 2013 put the controls for the Headers and Footers under the Insert tab.

 Different First Page

-There are times when you do not want the page number on the first page of your document.
+There are times when you do not want a header/footer or page number on the first page of your document.
 In WordPerfect, this was called Suppress.
 In Word, the feature is called Different First Page.
 This means you are still able to put information into the Header or Footer but it will not affect the rest of the Headers and Footers in the document.

-Note Note This is frequently used when the firm logo or partner's names appear on the first page of a letter.
+Note Note Other times you do want headers/footers/page numbers but want them differently set up with other information.
+This is frequently used when the firm logo or partners' names appear on the first page of a letter.
+See How can I get a different header/footer on the second page?

-Word 2007 and 2010 put the controls for page numbering under the Insert tab.
+Word 2007 - 2013 put the controls for page numbering under the Insert tab.
 Different options are presented and you can also get a dialog box using the Format Page Numbers button.

 Practice: Turn on Different First Page